simonzabrocki/Anticipe/README.md

 - Produce reports on the index (missing values, imputation etc ...)

-To check that th e pipeline does not contains obvious mistake (duplicates, empty tables etc), run pytest tests/
+To check that the pipeline does not contains obvious mistake (duplicates, empty tables etc), run pytest tests/

 # Roadmap

 - Update config.json with metadata about the indicator (Full name, remarks, details about computation and sources)
-- Remove redundant process.py
+- Standardize the preprocessing scripts for API data. (e.
+GJ2 is now post processed to add missing data)
 - Put the pipeline into a CLI tools rather than a jupyter notebook
 - Improve the tests